310mc/https-310mc.github.io-tl/source/_posts/climax/blessings_and_repayment.md

 Our Tori, all shy and nervous, squeezed a piece of chocolate into my hand.

-There was always someone in the Student Council office that day to manage the Chocolat Fes.
+There was always someone in the Student Council office that day to manage the Chocolat Fes—

 But I think Tori was a little too embarrassed to give the chocolate to me in front of everyone.